Regge gravity from spinfoams: Conclusions and outlook

+First, we stress again that the main result of the present paper is conditional on few hypothesis.
+Our main working hypothesis is that the configurations with internal areas of the same order of the boundary areas are the main contribution to the path integral in the regime studied.
+This hypothesis was necessary in order to justify the use of the stationary phase method for the internal action.

+We do not know at this stage whether the terms with mixed orientations $\epsilon$ in the final formula \eqref{result} are non-vanishing.
+To give an answer, one should study the solutions of the generalized Regge equations.
+Though we expect these solutions to contribute on the same footing as the solutions of the proper Regge equations, the answer is still not completely clear and to the authors' knowledge little is known on this topic in the literature, at least in the simplicial setting.
+Therefore we leave this interesting point for a future work.

+Nevertheless, there is good evidence that the transition amplitudes for semiclassical states\footnote{A semiclassical boundary state is peaked on both the intrinsic and extrinsic geometry of the boundary, similarly to a particle semiclassical state, which is peaked on both position and momentum, with small relative dispersions.} are able to select dynamically the globally oriented configurations (see \cite{Bianchi:2008ae} for a comprehensive discussion in the context of Regge calculus and \cite{Bianchi:2010mw} for a single-vertex discussion in spinfoams).
+In the Lorentzian setting, the definition of causal amplitudes makes use of modified spinfoam amplitudes which are orientation-dependent \cite{Livine:2002rh,Oriti:2004yu,Oriti:2006wq}.

+Another missing piece in our analysis is the study of the degenerate sector of the amplitude in the flipped limit.
+We have disregarded the critical configurations representing degenerate geometries and their possible contribution to the final asymptotic formula.
+A careful study of these terms is desirable.

-Finally, we have also disregarded the potential `infrared' divergencies associated to bubbles in the foam, similar to the loops of perturbative QFT, for which a suitable regularization and renormalization scheme \cite{Perini:2008pd,Krajewski:2010yq,Geloun:2010vj,Rivasseau:2011xg} is required.
+Finally, we have disregarded the potential `infrared' divergencies associated to the bubbles of the foam.
+The bubbles are present for certain types of 2-complexes and are similar to the loops of perturbative QFT (see \cite{Perini:2008pd,Krajewski:2010yq,Geloun:2010vj,Rivasseau:2011xg}).
+A physical regulator such as a nonvanishing cosmological constant \cite{Han:2010pz, Fairbairn:2011aa} could be required to make the results presented here more rigorous and general.